PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 </figure>

 ### LIME

-> Abbreviated for "Local Interpretable Model-Agnostic Explanations".
-It is model agnostic and can be applied to any type of models.
+Abbreviated for "Local Interpretable Model-Agnostic Explanations".
 It was formulated first by Marco Tulio Ribeiro and others in 2016.

+> It is model agnostic and can be applied to most models by creating localized linear regression model around a particular observation based on a perturbed sample set of data, which is based on the distribution of the original input data.

+The sample set is scored by the original model and sample observations are weighted based on distance to the observation of interest.

+Next, variable selection is performed using the L1 LASSO technique as in linear models.

+Finally, a linear regression is created to explain the relationship between the perturbed input data and the perturbed target variable.

+The final result is an easily interpreted linear regression model that is valid near the observation of interest.

-This is available from the library lime.
-See [here](https://github.com/marcotcr/lime){:target="_blank"}.
+This is available from the library [lime](https://github.com/marcotcr/lime){:target="_blank"}.

 ### Shapley Values